jkabila/web-scarp/README.md

 **Amazon product detail**:
-                 Here is a basic outline of scaping Amazon produt details:
+                 Here is a basic outline of scaping Amazon product details:

-                 1. Selecting a Tool:Choose a web scarping tool like BeautifulSoup,Pandas etc..
+                 1. Selecting a Tool:Choose a web scarping tool like BeautifulSoup,Pandas etc..as required

                  2. Identify the target Url:determine the urls of the product pages you wated to scarp.